mr2chowd/linux_shortcuts/linux_shortcuts.md

 ## MariaDB Troubleshooting

-There is a critical issue going on with the **Nautilus** application in **Stratos DC**.
+There is a critical issue going on with the **verisk_streaming** application in **Vancouver**.
 The production support team identified that the application is unable to connect to the database.
 After digging into the issue, the team found that mariadb service is down on the database server.

 Look into the issue and fix the same.